Cortisol

 What cortisol does

 Cortisol is essential for life.
 It mobilises glucose, suppresses inflammation, supports blood pressure, sharpens attention during stress, and maintains the daily wake-sleep rhythm.
-Mornings have a 'cortisol awakening response' where levels spike 30-50 percent in the first 30 minutes after waking.
+Mornings have a 'cortisol awakening response' where levels rise sharply, by roughly 50 percent on average, in the first 30 to 45 minutes after waking.
 Levels then decline through the day, reaching their lowest around midnight.
 Stress, illness, infection, low blood sugar and exercise all push it temporarily higher.

 What 'high cortisol' actually means